I3DM: Implicit 3D-aware Memory Retrieval and Injection for Consistent Video Scene Generation: Method

 where $\mathbf{\sigma}(u,v)$, $\mathbf{\hat{I}}^\text{t}(u,v)$, and $\mathbf{I}^\text{t}(u,v)$ are the predicted uncertainty map, synthesized NVS image, and ground truth image for patch $(u,v)$. $\text{sg}[\cdot]$ denotes the stop-gradient operation.
 The intuition is that the pre-trained NVS model naturally synthesizes high-fidelity image patches in observed regions (yielding low MSE and driving $\mathbf{\sigma}(u,v)$ down), while producing blurry results in unobserved or occluded regions.
 Minimizing this loss encourages the network to produce high uncertainty $\mathbf{\sigma}(u,v)$ in unreliable regions.
 Note that we only execute the full LVSM Transformer during this training phase to predict $\mathbf{\hat{I}}^\text{t}$ for loss calculation.

-\paragraph{Inference.} During inference, we define the spatial confidence map for each historical candidate frame as the negative of its predicted uncertainty, $\mathbf{m} := -\mathbf{\sigma}$.
-To retrieve $K$ more reference frames in addition to the last frame ($K+1$ in total), a naive approach would be a Top-$K$ selection based on the spatially averaged $\mathbf{m}$.
-However, this often results in severe information overlap, as temporally adjacent frames always share similar high-confidence regions.
+\paragraph{Inference.} During inference, we define the spatial confidence map for each historical candidate frame as its negative predicted uncertainty, $\mathbf{m} := -\mathbf{\sigma}$.
+To retrieve $K$ additional reference frames ($K+1$ including the last frame), a naive way would be Top-$K$ selection based on the spatially averaged $\mathbf{m}$.
+However, this often yields severe redundancy, as temporally adjacent frames share similar high-confidence regions.

 To promote broader scene coverage for a target view, we formulate the reference frame selection as a \textit{greedy maximum coverage problem}.
-We maintain a global confidence canvas $\mathbf{m}^{\mathrm{g}}\in\mathbb{R}^{\frac{H}{p}\times\frac{W}{p}}$, initialized to zero, which aggregates the coverage provided by the selected reference frames.
-Our goal is to select a set of $K$ reference frames whose confidence maps collectively maximize the global confidence via a patch-wise maximization operation.
+We maintain a global confidence canvas $\mathbf{m}^{\mathrm{g}}\in\mathbb{R}^{\frac{H}{p}\times\frac{W}{p}}$, initialized to zero, which aggregates the coverage from selected reference frames.
+Our goal is to select $K$ reference frames whose confidence maps collectively maximize the $\mathbf{m}^{\mathrm{g}}$ via a patch-wise maximization operation.

-Let $\mathcal{C}$ denote the set of currently selected frames, initialized as $\emptyset$.
-At each iteration, we select the candidate frame that yields the largest information gain for the global confidence canvas and add it to $\mathcal{C}$.
-Specifically, for a candidate frame $i$ with confidence map $\mathbf{m}_i$ in the memory bank $\mathcal{V}$, we compute the updated canvas via a patch-wise maximum operation, and the information gain of frame $i$ is defined as the total improvement over the current canvas $\mathbf{m}^{\mathrm{g}}$:
+Let $\mathcal{C}$ denote the set of currently selected frame indices, initialized to $\emptyset$.
+At each iteration, for each unselected candidate frame $i$ in the memory bank $\mathcal{V}$, excluding the anchor frame, we evaluate the marginal gain over the current global confidence $\mathbf{m}^{\mathrm{g}}$ through a patch-wise maximum operation.
+We then select the candidate index $i^*$ with the largest gain: